 - Kevin T. Baine, senior counsel at Williams & Connolly LLP;

-- Azmat Khan, contributing writer, The New York Times Magazine;
+- Azmat Khan, investigative reporter, The New York Times and The New York Times Magazine;

 - Wendi C. Thomas, founding editor and publisher of MLK50: Justice Through Journalism;